Notice to Authors

 Submissions

 Authors, please submit two copies of your manuscript: one complete copy of your manuscript with the title page, abstract, biographical statement, and body of the actual manuscript, and a second copy masked (with identifying information removed), without any authors/affiliations or author notes on the title page and no biographical statements.
+If accepted you will be asked to attend to all feedback and return the manuscript in an accessible PDF format.

 Please use the following guidelines when submitting manuscripts.